apo1967/voteapp-server-graphql/readme.md

 #### Configuration

-The spring boot app runs at port 4000 and serves the pathes as configured in the React app's Apollo client config.
+Per default the spring boot app runs at port 4000 and serves the pathes as configured in the React app's Apollo client config - see [application.properties](./src/main/resources/application.properties)

 The entities are persisted in an H2 in-memory database.
+The project comes with a built in H2-console mapped to "/h2console".

+**Please note** that per default the GraphQL servlet is mapped to the root "/" and thus will handle any request, therefore the H2-console is not accessible unless you change the GraphQL mapping to e.g. "/graphql".

 #### Notes